Invertible Manifold Learning for Dimension Reduction: Experiment

-\\ \textbf{K-nearest neighbor interpolation.}\quad We first verify the reliability of the low-dimensional representation in a small local system by kNN interpolation.
+\paragraph{K-nearest neighbor interpolation.} We verify the reliability of the low-dimensional representation in a small local system by kNN interpolation.
 Given a sample $\vx_{i}$, randomly select $\vx_{j}$ in $\vx_{i}$'s k-nearest neighborhood in the latent space to form a sample pair $(\vx_{i},\vx_{j})$.
-Perform linear interpolation of the latent representation of the pair and get reconstruction results for evaluation as: $\hat \vx_{i,j}^{t} = \psi^{-1}( t\psi(\vx_{i}) + (1-t)\psi(\vx_{j})),\ t\in[0,1].$ The experiment is performed on \textit{i-ML-Enc} with $L=6$ and $K=15$, training with $8000$ samples for USPS and MNIST(256), $20000$ sapmles for MNIST(784), KMNIST, FMNIST.

-\textbf{Evaluation.}\quad (1) Calculate the MSE loss between reconstruction results of the latent interpolation $\hat \vx^{t}_{i,j}$ and the input space result $x^t_{i,j}$ which is the corresponding interpolation results in the local neighborhood of the input space with $\vx^t_{i,j} = t\vx_i + (1-t)\vx_j$.
-Fig. \ref{figure:ch4_2_0} shows the results of $k=1,2,...,10$.
-(2) Visualize the typical results of the input space and the latent space for comparison, as shown in Fig. \ref{figure:ch4_2_1}.
-More results and detailed analysis are given in \textbf{Appendix \ref{A_3.2}}.

-\textbf{Geodesic interpolation.}\quad Based on 4.2.1, we further employ a more reasonable method to generate the sampling points between two distant samples pairs in the latent space.
-Given a sample pair $(x_{i},x_{j})$ with $k\ge45$ from different clusters, we select the three intermediate sample pairs $(x_{i},x_{i_1})$, $(x_{i_1},x_{i_2})$, $(x_{i_2},x_{j})$ with $k\le20$ along the geodesic path in latent space for piece-wise linear interpolation in both space.
+Perform linear interpolation of the latent representation of the pair and get reconstruction results for evaluation as: $\hat \vx_{i,j}^{t} = \psi^{-1}( t\psi(\vx_{i}) + (1-t)\psi(\vx_{j})),\ t\in[0,1].$ The experiment is performed on \textit{i-ML-Enc} with $L=6$ and $K=15$, training with $9298$ samples for USPS and MNIST(256), $20000$ sapmles for MNIST(784), KMNIST, FMNIST.
+We evaluate kNN interpolation from two aspects: (\romannumeral1) Calculate the MSE loss between reconstruction results of the latent interpolation $\hat \vx^{t}_{i,j}$ and the corresponding input interpolation results $\vx^t_{i,j} = t\vx_i + (1-t)\vx_j$.
+A larger MSE loss indicates the worse fitting to the data manifold.
+Notice that this MSE loss is only a rough measurement of kNN interpolation when $k$ is small.
+Fig. \ref{figure:ch4_2_0} shows evaluation results with $k=1,2,...,10$. (\romannumeral2) Visualize typical results of the input space and the latent space for comparison, as shown in Fig. \ref{figure:ch4_2_1}.
+More results and analysis are given in \textbf{Appendix \ref{A_3.2}}.
+We further employ \textit{geodesic interpolation} between two distant samples pairs in the latent space to analyze topological structures.
+Given a sample pair $(x_{i},x_{j})$ from different clusters, we select the three intermediate sample pairs $(x_{i},x_{i_1})$, $(x_{i_1},x_{i_2})$, $(x_{i_2},x_{j})$ with $k\le20$ along the geodesic path in latent space.
 Visualization results are given in \textbf{Appendix \ref{A_3.2}}.
+The latent results show no overlap of multiple submanifolds in the geodesic path.